Dry Needling

 -

-Some people notice improvement after one session, while others may benefit from a short course of treatment depending on the severity of their condition.
+Some people notice improved movement or pain relief after one session, while others may need a few treatments depending on the condition being treated.

 -